LiranOG/Granite/README.md

 ## 🏛️ Institutional Partnership & Supercomputing Readiness

-> **The mathematical foundation is rock solid.
-The engine is ready.
-Come run it at scale.**

-GRANITE's 100% pass rate across 92 test suites is not a claim — it is a verifiable, reproducible, auditable fact any institution can confirm in under an hour on any Linux HPC node.
+GRANITE's 100% pass rate across 92 tests is not a claim - it is a verifiable, reproducible, auditable fact any institution can confirm in under an hour on any Linux HPC node.

 | Partner type | What GRANITE brings | What we seek |
 |---|---|---|